johnwilde/bike_rides/README.md

 <https://github.com/balexand/gdata_plus>

 ## Other
-<https://github.com/rstacruz/nakedpaper/tree/> (how to set environment variables on Heroku)
+<https://github.com/rstacruz/nakedpaper/tree/> How to set environment variables on Heroku.
-<https://github.com/jchunky/table_builder> (An updated version of table\_builder that works on 3.1)
+<https://github.com/jchunky/table_builder> An updated version of table\_builder that works on 3.1